aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Sat Sep 27 05:08:46 2025
+Last update: Sun Sep 28 05:08:53 2025

 ### Let's play! 🎮